Gordon Young (football manager): Career

 In 2017, he was appointed manager of American youth team Impact Soccer Club.
-In 2018, Young was appointed assistant manager of Falkirk in the Scottish second division.
-After that, he was appointed assistant manager of Latvia.
-After that, he was appointed manager of Latvian outfit Liepāja.
-In 2019, Young was appointed assistant manager of Cove Rangers in the Scottish fourth division.
+In 2018, Young was appointed assistant manager of Falkirk in the Scottish Championship.
+After that, he was appointed assistant manager of the Latvian National Team.
+After that, he was then appointed manager of Latvian club side Liepāja.
+In 2019, Young was appointed assistant manager of Cove Rangers in the Scottish League Two.